Margot Peet

-Marguerite Munger Peet (1903–1995) was an American painter.
-She did not have a far-reaching artistic reputation during her lifetime as she did not often exhibit her work in public.
+Marguerite "Margot" Munger Peet (1903–1995) was an American painter.
+She did not have a far-reaching artistic reputation during her lifetime as she often did not exhibit her work in public.
 Her family found over 430 of her paintings after her death, and she has been the subject of three major retrospectives in the last 15 years.
 Her most significant work was created under the tutelage of famed American Regionalist painter Thomas Hart Benton.

 Early life

 Margot Peet was born in Kansas City, Missouri in 1903, and grew up in a prosperous merchant family that encouraged her interest in art.
 Her father, Williston Penfield Munger, was the owner of a local wholesale dry goods company.
 She attended The Barstow School, a school exclusive for girls in Kansas City.
 Peet's aunt Ruth Bohan was an artist who worked as an art instructor at Barstow while Peet attended.
-After graduation she attended Emma B. Hopkins French finishing school in New York City, where she received her first formal art training.
+After graduation, she attended Emma B. Hopkins French finishing school in New York City, where she received her first formal art training.